 Consequently, it is concluded that the Babylonian archeological data will be trusted and not modern Hebrew calendars to give us the start date of Nisan 1, 444 B.C.
 Further, we conclude that the Babylonian and Hebrew years of 444 B.C. were not considered to be leap years in that year.
 Therefore, the month of Nisan in the year of 444 B.C. was proceeded by the additional intercalary month Adar 2.

 Next we add 24.7 days and arrive at March 24, A.D.
 33 in the Gregorian calendar, or Nisan 6 in the Jewish year of 3793.
 Note the month of February in A.D.
 33 has only 28 days.
-The date of Nisan 6, 3793 corresponds to the Thursday or one week before Jesus’ Triumphal Entry into Jerusalem which occurred on Monday, Nisan 10.
-Nisan 6 may correspond to the day the Chief Priest and Pharisees finally gave orders to report Jesus to them so that they could murder Him (John 11:47-53, 57).
-Here is their order,
+The date of Nisan 6, 3793, corresponds to the Thursday before Jesus’ betrayal by Judas.
+Note that Nisan 6 began on Wednesday evening at 6:00 pm since the Jewish day started at 6:00 pm.
+So, Nisan 6 occurs during the morning and afternoon of March 24, and Nisan 7 begins at 6:00 pm.
+Nisan 6 may also correspond to the day the Chief Priest and Pharisees finally gave orders to report Jesus to them so that they could murder Him (John 11:47-53, 57).

 Now the chief priests and the Pharisees had given orders that if anyone knew where He was, he was to report it, so that they might seize Him.
 John 11:57 (NASB)

 Now we will check the accuracy of this date by checking the timeline of the last week before Jesus’ crucifixion.